AD-Vega/rtl-power-fftw/README.md

   - the output of the program should be easy to further use with the standard tools (like `gnuplot`).

-This all lead to dropping the functionality to obtain spectra that are wider than what can be sampled at once in a single execution of the program; if you want to stitch spectra together, you can do it with a wrapper and multiple calls to `rtl_power_fftw`.
-Desire to have simple code to handle option parsing lead to the choice of TCLAP and therefore C++.
-This further meant that to implement things in a neat way, C++11 functionality snuck into the program, therefore a modern, C++11 enabled compiler is needed to compile `rtl_power_fftw`.
+The desire to have simple code to handle option parsing lead to the choice of TCLAP and therefore C++.
+This further meant that to implement things in a neat way, C++11 functionality snuck into the program and therefore a modern, C++11 enabled compiler is needed to compile `rtl_power_fftw`.

 This is the current state of what the program supports: